-The region also contains three general service airports.
+The region also contains three general aviation airports.
 Non-commercial, or general aviation, airports are classified into four categories by the Federal Aviation Administration.
 Classifications are based upon the size of the aircraft able to utilize each airport (Class 1 = largest; Class 4 = smallest), and each classification comes with its own requirements regarding configuration, snow and ice removal, lighting, training, inspections, personnel, and many other factors.

-- The Akron Fulton Airport in Akron-Class 1 - The Portage County Airport in Shalersville Township-Class 2
+• The Akron Fulton Airport in Akron-Class 1

-• The Kent State University Airport in Stow-Class 3
+- The Portage County Airport in Shalersville Township-Class 2 - The Kent State University Airport in Stow-Class 3

-Map ## shows the location of the Greater Akron region's four airports.
+Map 4-14 shows the location of the Greater Akron region's four airports.
 Numerous privately-owned landing strips exist throughout the region, usually in rural areas, to accommodate hobbyist pilots.
-These are shown on Map ##.
+All airports, including the private landing strips are shown on Map 4-5 in Appendix D.

-AMATS Area Airports
+Map 4-15 | AMATS Area Airports